silshack/spring2014/_posts/2014-01-16-thumaiturtle.md

 **Does Turtle Love You or Love You Not?**

-For this Turtle Exercise, I ~~decided to make~~ ended up making an interactive love prediction flower.
+For this Turtle Exercise, I decided to make (read: ended up making) an interactive love prediction flower.
 I wanted to play with user inputs, polygons, colors, and a little bit of cute.
 As I kept playing with the flower graphic, I decided to add some if-else code and write text in the window.
 This is what makes up the "prediction" part.

 When you run the code, you will be asked to enter in a number of flower petals.
 The turtle will draw a flower with that number of randomly colored petals.
 Based on the number of petals selected, the turtle will tell you whether he loves you or loves you not.